August 3 – 9, 2020 – full camp

 • leave with a clear action plan and output and input goals to achieve your plan

-This camp is for you if you are a woman runner that can already run a 10K distance at 10 – 12 min/mile or faster at home elevation, and is interested in learning more about trail running.
+This camp is for you if you are a woman runner that can already run a 10K distance at 10 – 12 min/mile or faster at home elevation, on paved or dirt roads.
+Trail pace will be slower, depending on terrain.

 Each camp includes accommodation (2 women per room sharing in a double room – 4 in bunk room – single room and shared room options available), coaching, video review of running form, all meals, water and juices, all sessions, group transport, journals, towels, bedding and a women’s cut tech tee shirt.

 Camps start at 4.00 pm the first day, and finish at 12.00 pm on the last day.
 Here is a typical day’s schedule: